hedgeyedev/paypal-ipn-forwarder/README.md

     as soon as it's stored the IPN into the queue.

 1. While the *server* is filling the *queue*, the *router* is polling the *queue* to see if any IPNs have arrived for it to retrieve.
-    If there is, then the *router* retrives it, pops it off the *queue* so that it isn't reused, and passes it via an HTTP request to the *PayPal client*.
-The *PayPal client*'s response is accepted as "good".
-We're considering an enhancement in which whether the response should be `success` or `failure` can be programmed into the *server*/*queue* to test the `failure` path.
+    If there is, then the *router* retreives it, pops it off the *queue* so that it isn't reused, and passes it via an HTTP request to the *PayPal client*.
+The *PayPal client*'s response is muted.

 Ultimately, you probably have multiple development computers that you'd like to have a PayPal sandbox for each one.
 The *server* can manage multiple connections; this will be described later.